mvdamme/dbview_cti/README.md

 end
 ```

-The `change` syntax not (yet?) supported for recreating database views.
+The `change` syntax is not (yet?) supported for recreating database views.